mbeaudor/mbeaudor.github.io/content/authors/admin/_index.md

   - Evolution of the agricultural practices and the biogeochemistry cycles

 education:
-  - area: PhD in Environmental Science
+  - area: PhD in Land Interfaces and Environment
     institution: Université Paris Saclay LSCE (Gif-sur-Yvette, France)
     date_start: 2019-01-01
     date_end: 2023-12-31